Alison Gordon •

 Kate: “Paul McCartney’s old band, right?”

-Gordon’s newspaper background serves her well in fiction: Her writing is clean, taut, and as adrenalin-inducing as a pennant race.
+Gordon’s newspaper background serves her well in fiction: Her writing is clean, taut, and as adrenaline-inducing as a pennant race.